Face masks in trains

 If you're travelling by train, you must always wear a face mask.
 That way, we can keep the trip safe together.
-We also ask you to wear a face mask in NS stations and other spaces.
 Be prepared for your trip and read our answers to questions about face masks.

 Frequently asked questions about face masks